comp129/comp55/docs/labs/4-ACM.md

 1. It is easy to learn
 2. Its structure follows OOP programming well
 3. The way it's laid out will well prepare you to learn other languages and libraries in the future
+### Start Here:
+## Step 1: Download

-First,
+1. First,
 download **IntroACMLab.zip**
 from canvas and then import that file as an existing project into Eclipse, as we did in the [*Intro to Java*](2-JavaIntro.html) lab.

-Once imported,
+2. Once imported,
 open **ACMLab.java** in the editor.
-This file contains additional features that we have yet to talk about.
+- This file contains additional features that we have yet to talk about.

-Here are the contents of the ACMLab.java file.
+# Here are the contents of the ACMLab.java file.

 ```java
 import acm.graphics.*;